material-components/material-components-ios/contributing/checklist.md

 #### To convert a raw asset to Core Graphics:

-1. Set the canvass size to 82 x 82.
+1. Set the canvas size to 82 x 82.
 1. Import the file (.svg or .ai) into PaintCode.
 1. Massage values until it matches the original (colors, gradients, spacing, etc).
 1. Make sure all shapes are enclosed in a group named Component Name Group.